HackyHour/Giessen/index.md

 If you like to present a topic, you can create an issue, contact [Christian Krippes](mailto:christian.krippes@bibsys.uni-giessen.de) or present your idea at the end of a session.

 # Inspiration
 This project is inspired by [HACKYHOUR@AUCKLAND](https://uoa-eresearch.github.io/HackyHour/) and the [R Study Group](http://minisciencegirl.github.io/studyGroup/).
+If you are interested in the HackyHour you should also check https://hackyhour.github.io/.

 # Logo
 The logo is derived from the one used by HackyHour Auckland (with kind permission).